Which Cutting Board To Use And How To Keep It Clean

 Marble board and Granite boards ~ are excellent for making pastries, or any kind of dough because they hold their temperature (cold or warm), and they don’t absorb liquids.
 They are also super easy to clean.
 Do no use knives on these boards or they will dull very quickly.

-The most important thing is to clean it right after every use by using a sponge, hot water, and chemical-free soap.
-Make sure to wash and rinse it well so there is no residue of food particles
+The most important thing about wood or bamboo cutting boards is to clean them right after every use by using a sponge, hot water, and chemical-free soap.
+Make sure to wash and rinse the cutting boards well so there is no residue of food particles.

 How To Oil and Maintain a Wooden Cutting Board